nibsuoogee/dis-bereal-clone/README.md

 6. Create a pull request on GitHub from the feature branch to the main branch then merge the pull request.

 7. Delete the feature branch on GitHub

+### How does data move 📨

+The basic flow of data from the front end NextJS components to the server and back is the same in most cases.
+To illustrate this, we will use the example of getting data from the database on the dashboard view.

+For example, from the client dashboard view `\client\src\app\views\dashboard\page.tsx` how do you get data on posts in the database from the server `server\src\controllers\postController.ts`?

+The path:

+- one
+- two